amandeepmittal/amanhimself.dev/content/posts/react-app-with-localstorage-api-and-hooks.md

 import React, { useState } from 'react';
 ```

 The `useState` hook returns two values in an array.
-The first value is the current value of the state object and the second value in the array the function to update the state value of the first.
+The first value is the current value of the state object and the second value in the array is a function to update the state value of the first.
 This why the second value starts with a conventional prefix of `set`.
 Although you can make it anything but following conventions that are commonly used in the React world is a good practice to follow.

 Hooks are always called at the top level of function.
 Meaning when defining a state, they must be the first thing in the function, especially before returning a JSX.
 Let us implement a classic example of incrementing and decrementing an initial value of `0`.
 Inside the `App` function, define the following.